 The problem; your competitors will be bidding on the same words.
 They will also want to serve adverts to people who use those particular terms/ key words.
 You have to bid against competitors on how much you’re willing to pay Google AdWords every time a user clicks on your ad.
 This can make it very costly if you want to be at the top.

 Obviously the more you pay-per-click (PPC) the more likely your ad will appear in the search results.
 PPC is not for shallow pockets!
 However, it’s not just the highest bid that is taken into account.
 Google also uses something called a ‘quality score’.
-As an Adwords Agency midlands we can do all the work for you.
+As a Google Adwords Agency in Birmingham UK we can do all the work for you.
 So, you’ll get more bang for your buck.

 Google looks at how relevant and useful your content is to the searcher and the keywords they’ve used.
 It also looks at how many clicks your ad has received previously, known as its click-through rate (CTR).
 Followed by how relevant your landing page is (the first page the user lands on if they click on your ad).